lorcanpd/build_phylogeny/README.md

 # build_phylogeny
 This is a rewrite of https://github.com/TimCoorens/Sequoia.
-It has been modularised and rewritten for readability, re-usability, extensibility, and efficiency.
+It has been modularised and rewritten for readability, re-usability, and extensibility.
+Functions have been rewritten to take advantage of parallel processing for greater efficiency.

 ## Use

 ---
-Please see `example.R` for an end-to-end example of how to use the package.
-`example_params.json` contains the parameters used by the example.
+Please see `example.R` for an end-to-end example of the package being used to construct a phylogeny. `example_params.json` contains the parameters used by the example.
+The default  parameters (`default_params`) are described inside the `read_params.R` module.